This page has info on

 If you're in public transport and using a ticket linked to your name then the ticket inspector might ask you to provide ID, especially in trains.

-Understand and respect local laws and regulations, including those related to road safety, alcohol consumption and public behaviour.
+Understand and respect local laws and regulations, including those related to traffic rules and safety regulations.
+Also be aware that alcohol consumption, noise, and public behaviour are subject to national and local regulations.

 Safety apps